 - Add an unpredictable challenge token (cryptographic value) to each request and connect them to the user’s session.
-It allows that the request made is valid and not raised by unknown source.
-It creates the burden on server as every token’s validity is being checked.
+It allows that the request made is valid and not raised by an unknown source.
+It creates a burden on the server as every token’s validity is being checked.

 - Many websites use CAPTCHA or two-factor authentication, it requires also user’s interaction.

-- Users should use RequestPolicy Add-on of Firefox to prevent CSRF vulnerability.
+- Users should use the RequestPolicy Add-on of Firefox to prevent CSRF vulnerability.

 - Never use Remember Password option in web browsers and kindly log out from the application once the task is completed.

 4. Broken authentication and session management

 Every application has to be authenticated, but sometimes functions related to the application and session management are not implemented correctly.
 It allows cyber culprits to gain access to passwords, session tokens and private keys.
 Attackers could exploit other flaws to guess users’ identities.